marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: patchable_function_entry function attribute, extra NOP instructions at the function entry point

-.. gcc-attr:: patchable_function_entry
+.. fn-attr:: patchable_function_entry

   In case the target's text segment can be made writable at run time by any means, padding the function entry with a number of NOPs can be used to provide a universal tool for instrumentation.

-  The :gcc-attr:`patchable_function_entry` function attribute can be used to change the number of NOPs to any desired value.
+  The :fn-attr:`patchable_function_entry` function attribute can be used to change the number of NOPs to any desired value.
 The two-value syntax is the same as for the command-line switch :option:`-fpatchable-function-entry`:samp:`=N,M`, generating :samp:`{N}` NOPs, with